EliahKagan/newrepo-findrepo/README.md

 to help Windows clients run `newrepo` and `findrepo` on a server.

-This isn't actually necessary, but it can make it easier to authenticate the same way as when you peforming remote actions with Git.
+This isn't actually necessary, but it can make it easier to authenticate the same way as when you performing remote actions with Git.
 For example, if you have a custom `%GIT_SSH%` environment variable that (directly or indirectly) runs `plink`, you might find nrr-frr helpful.